Georgetown Debuts Seed to Feed Dinner Series Featuring Local Cuisine

 For Immediate Release: May 24, 2016

-Scott County Contributes Nearly $153 Million to Kentucky Tourism
+Local Tourism Contributes Nearly $153 Million to Scott County Economy

 GEORGETOWN – Cabinet of Tourism, Arts and Heritage Sec.
 Don Parkinson announced that Kentucky’s tourism industry has experienced the strongest overall economic impact growth rate the state has seen since 2005.
 All nine of the state’s tourism regions registered gains for 2015 compared with 2014.